zack122/coaching_website/README.md

 ## Overview

-This project is a web-based platform for Libor Hroza, the head coach of Team Canada in speed climbing, designed to showcase his coaching services and provide a tailored training experience for athletes.
+This project is a web-based platform for Libor Hroza, the head coach of Team Canada for climbing, designed to showcase his coaching services and provide a tailored training experience for athletes.
 Built using **TypeScript** and **Node.js**, the website will serve both as a portfolio for Libor's coaching career and a tool to help climbers create custom training plans based on their specific inputs and goals.

 ## Current Status